Death of Michael Jackson: Record sales

 In the US, Jackson broke three chart records on the first Billboard issue date that followed his death.
 The entire top nine positions on Billboards Top Pop Catalog Albums featured titles related to him.
 By the third week it would be the entire top 12 positions.
 Number Ones was the best-selling album of the week and topped the catalog chart with sales of 108,000, an increase of 2,340 percent.
 The Essential Michael Jackson (2) and Thriller (3) also sold over 100,000 units.
 The other titles on the chart are Off the Wall (4), Jackson Five's Ultimate Collection (5), Bad (6), Dangerous (7), HIStory: Past, Present and Future – Book I (8) and Jackson's Ultimate Collection (9).
 Collectively, his solo albums sold 422,000 copies in the week following his death, 800,000 copies in the first full week, and 1.1 million copies in the following week of his memorial service.
 He also broke a record on the Top Digital Albums chart, with six of the top 10 slots, including the entire top four.
 On the Hot Digital Songs chart he placed a record of 25 songs on the 75-position list.
 In the US, Jackson became the first artist to sell over one million downloads in a week, with 2.6 million sales.

 By August 5, Jackson had sold nearly 3.8 million albums and 7.6 million tracks in the US Number Ones was the best-selling album for six out of seven weeks that followed his death.
 By year's end in 2009, Jackson had become the best-selling artist of the year selling 8.2 million albums in the US He also became the first artist in history to have four of the top 20 best-selling albums in a single year in the US, nearly doubling the sales of his nearest competitor.
 Jackson was also the third best-selling digital artist of 2009 in the US, selling approximately 12.35 million units.

 In the 12 months that followed his death Jackson sold nine million albums in the US, and 35 million albums worldwide.
 By the end of 2013, album sales alone totaled 50 million worldwide according to Billboard.
 Other reputable sources has since published other figures tallies.
 His estate also generated revenues of $1 billion.
-In 2010, Sony Music Entertainment signed a $250 million deal with Jackson's estate to retain distribution rights to his recordings until 2017 and to release seven posthumous albums of unreleased material over the decade following his death.
+In 2010, Sony Music Entertainment signed a $250 million deal with Jackson's estate to retain distribution rights to his recordings until 2017 and to release seven posthumous albums of unreleased material over the decade following his death, only two of which ended up releasing.